cccbr/runningatower/content/docs/070-RingingChamber/index.md

 Are they carpeted so they can be stacked safely and without sliding for very young ringers?

-Wedges for uneven floors
+Are there wedges for uneven floors

-Carpets and Rope Mats
+## Carpets and Rope Mats

 <img src="Carpet_Mats.jpg" alt="drawing" height="250">

 *Figure 3: Carpet, mats and boxes - Exeter Cathedral*

-Mats, and carpets, where the ropes come into contact should be pure wool.
+Mats and carpets, where the rope comes into contact should ideally be pure wool.
 They should not contain nylon as this can lead to excessive rope wear.

 ## Ceiling, Rope Guides,  Spiders